Joseph R. Walker: Emigrant leader

 After travelling to California in the Bartleson–Bidwell Party of 1841 Joseph B. Chiles returned to western Missouri and organized the first wagon train of California bound emigrants in 1843.
 At Fort Laramie, Chiles hired Walker to guide the wagon train to California for $300.
 In August, at Black's Fork of the Green River, the party stopped to rest the animals and hunt, trying to stock dried meat for the trail.
 They were marginally successful, and being able to only acquire four head of cattle at Ft.
 Hall, Walker and Chiles decided to split the party in order to make best use of the remaining provisions.
 After leaving Fort Hall on September 16, Chiles took 13 men on horseback to Fort Boise for further provisions.
 If food was not available, he was to cross the Sierra Nevada in the vicinity of the Truckee River, proceed to Sutter's Fort for food, and bring it across the Sierra to Humboldt Sink where Walker and the wagon train would be waiting.
 Once reunited they would proceed south through the Owens Valley, along the eastern scarp of the Sierra Nevada to a southern pass, possibly Oak Creek Pass where Walker believed the wagons could cross.
 The Chiles group was unable to obtain provisions at Fort Boise and circumvented the Sierra Nevada far to the north, rather than crossing at the Truckee River.
 Chiles reached Sutter's Fort on 11 November.
 Walker's group left the Humboldt Sink about 1 November and traded horseshoe nails for fish with the Paiute at what would later be known as Walker Lake.
-Possibly because of inadequate forage (it was a drought year) the animals were unable to pull the wagons beyond Owens Lake where the wagons were abandoned along with a disassembled saw mill (see also Bancroft 1886:IV:392 395).
-The party proceeded on foot and crossed the summit of the Sierras on December 3, 1843.
-Thereafter they crossed the San Joaquin Valley (the southern half of the Central Valley) and the Coast Range and wintered pleasantly in Peachtree Valley on the headwaters of a tributary to the Salinas River in the Salinas Valley (Bancroft 1886:IV:395).
+Possibly because of inadequate forage (it was a drought year) the animals were unable to pull the wagons beyond Owens Lake where the vehicles were abandoned along with a disassembled saw mill (see also Bancroft 1886:IV:392 395).
+The party proceeded on horseback and crossed Walker pass into the San Joaquin Valley on December 3, 1843.
+Thereafter they proceeded northward, crossed the Coast Range and wintered pleasantly in Peachtree Valley on the headwaters of a tributary to the Salinas River in the Salinas Valley (Bancroft 1886:IV:395).
 About the journey Gilbert states, "The overland caravan had done no true exploring but had laid down 500 miles of what was to become the California Trail".
 The trail segment referred to appears to extend from Fort Hall (Idaho) to the Truckee River (Nevada and California).